Spectra

 The source name as provided in your source catalogue (see Source Catalogue Identification).

 A name/identifier used to distinguish between different spectra with the same source_name.
-Can include the source name, but that is not required.
+This must be unique within a source, but not across different sources.

 is_best(required=False, type=bool, default=True)